Dengue fever

 • difficulty breathing.

-See a doctor immediately if you think you may have dengue fever.
+See a healthcare provider immediately if you think you may have dengue fever and tell them about your travel.
 Early diagnosis can help to reduce the risk of complications.
-Your doctor will ask about your symptoms and any recent travel, and will do a physical examination.
+Your healthcare provider will ask about your symptoms and recent travel, and will do a physical examination.
 Blood tests are required to diagnose dengue fever.

-Most people infected with dengue will only have a mild illness and may not even be aware they have been infected.
-There is no specific medical treatment for dengue.
+Most people infected with dengue will only have a mild illness and may not even be aware they’ve been infected.
+There’s no specific medical treatment for dengue.

 • have bed rest